Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Let's prompt engineer Copilot to generate a solution for the `AerobaticSequenceSignature` property.

-- Open GitHub Copilot Chat, click `+` to clear prompt history, then ask the question:
+- Open GitHub Copilot `Edits` (Ctrl+Shift+I) (icon with + on it next to Copilot Chat), then click `+` for `New Edit Session`.

-    ```
-    Parse a AerobaticSequenceSignature property into a c# model.
+- Close the `Flight.cs` file.

+- Add the following files to the `Working Set` near the bottom of Copilot Edits window.

+- Click the `+ Add files` button, then select these:
+    - `Flights.cs`
+    - `FlightsController.cs`

+> [!NOTE]
+> You can multi-select these files from the file explorer by holding the `Ctrl` down and `Left-Clicking` on each file.
+Then simply drag-n-drop them into Copilot Edits working set window.

+- Copy/Paste the following in the Copilot Edits Chat window:

+    ```md
+    Create a new C# model for a AerobaticSequenceSignature property.

     ## AerobaticSequence Examples
     - L4B-H2C-R3A-S1D-T2E